Che Zakaria Mohd Salleh: Renomination denial and stepping down in the 2022 Johor state election

-Former Member of the Johor State Legislative Assembly for Permas (2022–present)
+Member of the Johor State Legislative Assembly for Permas (2022–2025)

 Crossover from BERSATU to AMANAH

 On 23 July 2022, Che Zakaria announced his departure from BERSATU and joining of AMANAH.
 He cited the difficulties to serve the people as a BERSATU member.
 He also hinted that two other BERSATU former Johor MLAs, including a former member of the Johor State Executive Council (EXCO) were also expected to do the same as him.
 AMANAH deputy president Salahuddin Ayub noted that Che Zakaria did so willingly, sincerely and timely without any other motives and expectations other than agreeing with the principles and ideologies of AMANAH as he did not do so before the nomination day of the 2022 Johor state election on 26 February 2022 merely to secure a nomination from AMANAH to attempt to carry on his political career as an MLA after he was denied a nomination by his former party BERSATU.
 Salahuddin also revealed that the role Che Zakaria would play in Johor AMANAH was going to be refined not long after.